-- 1. Please first contact a member of the Kanakuk Institute staff if a tornado warning is in place.
-Start first with on kampus staff, if they are reachable. - 2.
+- 1. Please first contact a member of the Institute staff if a tornado warning is in place.
+Start first with on campus staff, if they are reachable. - 2.
 If you have time, gather your cell phone, radio if you have one, blankets and pillows to protect yourself. - 3.
 Notify as many others as you can safely.
 Knock on doors, make calls so your friends can head to safety too. - 4.
 If you have enough warning, relocate to another building.
-The safest places on campus are: - The Nurses Station/Conference Room area under the K-Kauai offices-staff have a keycard to access. - The Computer Lab & Library in the Student Center - The walk-in fridge in Kitchen - 5.
-If you do not have enough warning to relocate to another building:
+The safest places on campus are: - a. the bathrooms of all buildings - b. the most centrally located room in a building